AT-Publishing/website/_ebf/2020-08-31-ebf-csteel.md

 {% amp700cloud page.image[0] %}

-In addition to Black Friday discount deals, Cryptosteel is running **bundle deals** through the year.
+The metal crypto seed storage Cryptosteel is running **bundle deals** through the year.

 Getting two or three steel plates or steel capsules gets you a cheaper rate per wallet.